rupc/go-with-intel-sgx/README.md

 (It is tested under SGX v2.5)

 # TODO
 Currently, I only added [Cxx11SGXDemo](https://github.com/intel/linux-sgx/tree/sgx_2.5/SampleCode/Cxx11SGXDemo) which is one of the official sample codes by [linux-sgx](https://github.com/intel/linux-sgx/tree/sgx_2.5/).
-A plan to add more sample examples as in sgxsdk/SampleCode/ (e.g., RemoteAttestation)
+A plan to add more sample examples as in sgxsdk/SampleCode/ (e.g., RemoteAttestation) is going to be done.